 With many of our patients coming to the Barrow DBS Program from outside Arizona, we have created an efficient and organized process for scheduling preoperative evaluations, surgery, follow-up care, and DBS device programming.
 At this time, you will meet with a movement disorder neurologist, a neuropsychologist, and your neurosurgeon over a two day period of time for the initial evaluation.

-Our hospital concierge can assist you with transportation and hotel accommodations if needed.
-Our goal is to make your trips to Barrow as efficient as possible.
+Our program coordinator can provide you with transportation and hotel recommendations if needed.
+Our goal is to make your trips to Barrow as efficient and easy as possible.

 DBS Patient Connect Program